plone/volto/docs/source/client/actions/aliases.md

   - **Required:** Yes

-## Add Aliases for Multiple Pages
+## Add aliases for many pages

 ### Mutation function

-Use the `createAliasesMutation` function to get the mutation for adding aliases for multiple pages.
+Use the `createAliasesMutation` function to get the mutation for adding aliases for many pages.

 ### Hook

-Use the `useCreateAliases` hook to add aliases for multiple pages.
+Use the `useCreateAliases` hook to add aliases for many pages.

 ### Parameters